An analysis of linear regression and neural networks approximation for the pricing of swing options: Approximation of continuation value

 \subsection{Neural network approximation}

 The goal of a neural network is to approximate complex a function $\Phi : \mathbb{R}^d \to \mathbb{R}^\ell$ by a parametric function $\Phi(\cdot ; \theta)$ where parameters $\theta$ (or weights of the neural network) have to be optimized in a way that the \q{distance} between the two functions $\Phi$ and $\Phi(\cdot; \theta)$ is as small as possible.
 A neural network can approximate a wide class of complex functions (see \cite{Cybenko1989ApproximationBS, Hornik1991ApproximationCO, Hornik1989MultilayerFN}).
 A neural network is made of nodes connected to one another where a column of nodes forms a layer (when there are more than one layer in the neural network architecture we speak of a deep neural network).
-The outermost (see diagram \ref{nn_representation}) are the input and output layers and all those in between are called the hidden layers.
+The outermost are the input and output layers and all those in between are called the hidden layers.
 The connection between the input and output layers through hidden layers is made by means of linear functions and activation functions (non-linear functions).
+Figure \ref{nn_representation} show an illustration of the architecture of a (deep) neural network.

 From a mathematical point of view, a neural network can be written as

 where

 $\rhd$ $I$ is the number of hidden layers representing the depth of the neural network.